Benefits Available to City Workers

 Boston, MA 02201

-We have three health insurance plans for City of Boston employees (excluding seasonal and emergency hires) who work at least 20 or more hours a week on a regular basis.
+We offer three non-Medicare health insurance plans for City of Boston employees (excluding seasonal and emergency hires) who work at least 20 or more hours a week on a regular basis.

 - Understand your Non-Medicare Health Insurance

 For a more comprehensive review of the City of Boston's health benefits offerings for employees, read the new hire benefits guide.

 As a retiree of the City of Boston, you are eligible to continue your health coverage.
 By law, all Medicare-eligible retirees, spouses, and dependents must apply for Medicare Parts A & B and switch to a Medicare plan to continue coverage.
 We offer six Medicare plans to supplement Medicare Parts A & B for our retirees.
 Visit the benefits available to retirees page for more information.